tdtle/Affirmify-Serenity-Hackathon/README.md

     3. Integrate with existing platforms and services to enhance the overall mental health ecosystem.

-Affirmify asks the user to rate their day on a scale of 1-10, then the user chooses from 5 life categories to curate a personal affirmation that resonates.
+Affirmify asks the user to rate their day on a scale of 1-10, the user then chooses from 5 life categories to curate a personal affirmation that resonates with their emotions.
 After which an optional open response journal feature is implemented to document the event is provided.
 Affirmify also keeps a history of the journals and organizes them based on the 5 life categories:
-  1. appearance
+  1. Appearance
-  2. finance
+  2. Finance
-  3. school/work
+  3. School/Work
-  4. family/relationships
+  4. Family/Relationships
-  5. other.
+  5. Other.

 Below is a link to app prototype: